cloudmesh-community/fa18-516-14/project-report/report.md

 ## Benchmark

-After running a few Sentinel-1 inteferogram jobs, we can log into the Kibana job metrics interface on the metrics node to view the average execution time of these jobs:
+After running a few Sentinel-1 interferogram jobs, we can log into the Kibana job metrics interface on the metrics node to view the average execution time of these jobs:

 ![Sentinel-1 Interferogram Job Metrics](images/metrics-jobs.png){#fig:metrics-jobs}